FIWARE/tutorials.CRUD-Operations/README.md

 | **PATCH**  |                                                    :x:                                                     |                                                         :x:                                                          |
 | **DELETE** |                                                    :x:                                                     |                                          DELETE an entity from the context                                           |

-A complete list of entity endpoints can be found by looking at the [NGSI v2 Swagger Specification](https://fiware.github.io/specifications/OpenAPI/ngsiv2#/Entities)
+A complete list of entity endpoints can be found in the [NGSI v2 Swagger Specification](https://fiware.github.io/specifications/OpenAPI/ngsiv2#/Entities)

 ## Attribute CRUD Operations